-Senior managers fear that working with PEOs might cause them to lose their grip over HR activities that affect the cores of their business.
+Senior managers fear that working with PEOs might cause them to lose their grip over HR activities that affect the core of their business.
 These cores include employee performance and workplace culture, among several other things.

-A domestic PEO operates in close quarters to the client.
+A domestic PEO operates in close quarters with the client.
 This means that communication between the workforce and the PEO is almost instantaneous.
 Therefore, they can exert more control over employee performance and more objective impact on the company’s workplace culture.

 Cons of a Domestic PEO

 With a domestic PEO, your business still needs to have its own registered entity.
 The PEO can not serve as an employer of record.
 So, your business must be required to meet national requirements to take on that responsibility.

 You can not move business overseas with a domestic PEO solution.
 So if your business has plans to scale up internationally in a few months or years.
 A domestic PEO is not the best option to consider.